BB2ME #7 – You gain one true advantage when you grow old

 I finished 3rd in my age group at St. Patrick’s Day 5K.

-Your competition will shrink over time
+Your competition will shrink over time as you grow old.

 Sucking wind after the Loudoun County 5K.

-You will see progress if you keep training
+You will see progress if you keep training.

 Train smart to run forever